 Paying business taxes can be a painful exercise for small business owners.
-Many entrepreneurs have a perennial complaint that tax planning never helps reduce their tax liability significantly.
+Many entrepreneurs say that tax planning never helps reduce their tax liability significantly.

 Ultimately, one of the best tax tips for owners is that your tax liability will require year-round tax planning.
 Focusing on your tax payments just a few weeks before the filing due date is never going to yield satisfactory results.
-Whether you are running the business on your own, or have a healthy workforce of employees, considering taxes year-round will be to your benefit.
+Whether you're running the business on your own or have a healthy workforce, considering taxes year-round will be to your benefit.

 How Will Year-Round Planning Help?

 An average small business is normally eligible for around a dozen tax deductions.
 You can claim deductions on:

 - Purchasing office supplies, furniture, equipment and software programs